-The Company measures for impairment the goodwill within its reporting units annually as of the first day of the Company's fiscal year.
+The Company measures for impairment the goodwill within its reporting units annually as of thefirst day of the Company's fiscal year.
 An additional interim measurement for impairment is performed during the year whenever an event or change in circumstances occurs that suggests that the fair value of either of the reporting units of the Company has more likely than not (defined as having a likelihood of greater than 50%) fallen below its carrying value.
-The annual or interim measurement for impairment is performed by first assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If such qualitative factors so indicate, then the measurement for impairment is continued by calculating an estimate of the fair value of each reporting unit and comparing the estimated fair value to the carrying value of the reporting unit.
-If the carrying value exceeds the estimated fair value of the reporting unit, then an impairment charge is calculated as the difference between the carrying value of the reporting unit and its estimated fair value, not to exceed the goodwill of the reporting unit.
+The annual or interim measurement for impairment is performed by first assessing qualitative factors to determine whether it is more likely thannot that the fair value of a reporting unit is less than its carrying anount.
+If such qualitative factors so indicate, then the measurement for impairment is continued by calculating an estimate of the fair value of the reporting unit and comparing the estimated fair value to the carrying value of the reporting unit.
+If the carrying value estimated fair value of the reporting unit, then an impairment charge is calculated as the difference between the carrying value of the reporting unit and its estimated fair value, not to exceed the goodwill of the reporting unit.

-On March 29, 2021, the Company performed the annual measurement for impairment of the goodwill of its reporting units and concluded that the estimated fair value of each of the Company's reporting units exceeded their carrying values, and thus the goodwill of the Company's reporting units was not impaired as of that date.
+On April 4, 2022, the Company performed the annual measurement for impairment of the goodwill of its reporting units and concluded that the estimated fair value of each of the Company's reporting units exceeded their carrying values, and thus the goodwill of the Company's reporting units was not impaired as of that date.

-Other Intangible Assets: Other intangible assets as of April 3, 2022 and March 28, 2021consisted primarily of the fair value of identifiable assets acquired in business combinations other than tangible assets and goodwill.
-The gross amount and accumulated amortization of the Company's other intangible assets as of April 3, 2022 and March 28, 2021, the amortization expense for fiscal years ended April 3, 2022 and March 28, 2021 and the classification of such amortization expense within the accompanying consolidated statements of income are as follows (in thousands):
+Other Intangible Assets: Other intangible assets as of April 2, 2023 and April 3, 2022 consisted primarily of the fair value of identifiable assets acquired in business combinations other than tangible assets and goodwill.
+The gross amount and accumulated amortization of the Company's other intangible assets as of April 2, 2023 and April 3, 2022, the amortization expense for fiscal years ended April 2, 2023 and April 3, 2022 and the classification of such amortization expense within the accompanying consolidated statements of income are as follows (in thousands):